udon-code-studios/vaidya-signal/README.md

 2. Enable the script to be run for weekly and monthly bars.
 3. A GUI and service to visualize when the signal triggered.

+### Version 1

+Script with outputs JSON of all Vaidya Signal triggers over the past X years.

+### Version 2

+- website lets users add/remove tickers to track for signal triggers
+- website lets users see historical signal triggers for a tracked ticker
+- service scans tracked tickers daily at 16:20 EST for signal triggers
+- database

 ## The Vaidya Signal (Bottom Divergence)

 The Vaidya Signal is triggered when these three conditions are met: